 International conflict and other geopolitical tensions and events, including war, military action, terrorism, trade disputes, and international responses thereto have historically led to, and may in the future lead to, uncertainty or volatility in global energy and financial markets, as well as increased cybersecurity risks.
 The global economy has been greatly affected by the war between Russia and Ukraine.
-The ongoing conflict and associated sanctions levied against Russia have led to sharp increases in, and supply shortages of, key commodities.
+The ongoing conflict and associated sanctions levied against Russia led to sharp increases in, and supply shortages of key commodities.
 Uncertainty regarding the duration and ultimate effects of the war have raised global concerns over the potential for major disruptions in oil and natural gas supply and continuing commodity price volatility.
 Any additional sanctions or other international action may have a destabilizing effect on commodity prices and global economies more broadly.
-Specifically, as a major exporter of oil and natural gas, any disruption of supply of oil and natural gas from Russia may cause a supply shortage globally and significantly impact commodity prices.
+Specifically, as a major exporter of oil and natural gas, any disruption of supply of oil and natural gas from Russia, as a result of sanctions and associated repercussions, operational disruptions, damage to infrastructure or otherwise, may cause a supply shortage globally and significantly impact commodity prices.
 Volatility in commodity prices may adversely affect the Company's business, financial condition, and results of operations.
 For example, maintained elevated or significant increases in commodity prices could materially increase operating costs and decrease profit margins, whereas reductions in commodity prices may affect oil and natural gas activity levels and therefore adversely affect the demand for, or price of, the Company's services.